TDH-SSI-Hub/wiNBS/README.md

 | CAS44444444  | 1/4/2024       | Unknown | Laboratory Confirmed | Clinical             |                      | NA             | Unknown    | Unknown    |              | NA             |                                                                |         NA | 22 seconds    | FALSE     |

 The first 3 columns are the originals from the data.
 The rest of the columns are created by the script.
+Each field from the algorithm is given 4 associated columns, then some other log columns are included at the end.
 These example results can be interpreted as follows:

 1. CAS11111111’s edits worked perfectly
 2. CAS22222222’s edits failed to submit because the case had a missing